 Wairarapa Dark Sky Frequently Asked Questions

-Why is it important to certify part of Wairarapa as an International Dark Sky Reserve?
+Why is it important to certify an area as an International Dark Sky Reserve?

-- The natural environment will be maintained for plants and animals
+• The natural environment is healthier for plants and animals, which live

-- Public safety will be increased because we will actually be able to install more lights – and make sure they are focussed better on what needs to be lit.
+• Public safety will be increased because we can install lights that are more focussed on areas that need to be lit

-What is is the biggest hurdle for us to be certified as an International Dark Sky Reserve?
+What is the biggest hurdle to be certified as an International Dark Sky Reserve?

 What is the point of the new lighting rules?

-- Reducing light pollution by shining light where it is needed, not into the sky.
+• Reducing light pollution by shining light down where we need to see instead of up into the sky

 Do we have to follow the new lighting rules immediately?

-- No, you don’t have to change anything immediately, it’s all about replacing outdoor bulbs and fixtures in our districts gradually.
+• No, you don’t have to change anything immediately – this initiative encourages residents to replace outdoor bulbs and fixtures in our districts gradually

 What are the rules regarding outdoor bulbs and fixtures?